netbeast/docs/chapters/creating_a_plugin/write_a_virtual_plugin.md

-# Create your first plugin :wrench:
+# Write a virtual plugin :wrench:

 A plugin is a Netbeast app that people to control hardware that has not yet been ported to the API or that has been invented by you, a maker.